onera/paradigm/training/Python/01_Introduction/introduction.md

 </span>*

 Once each MPI rank has read the mesh data assigned to them, the parallel mesh read is completed.
-They way the data is distributed is what we call **block-distributed**.
+The way the data is distributed is what we call **block-distributed**.
-Now you can flip you tokens.
+Now you can flip your tokens.

 *<span style="color:olivedrab;">
 What particularity of the block-distributed approach can you see?